ascendtech/gwt-gradle/README.md

 ## npm-gradle

 A plugin that downloads and runs npm and webpack.
 NodeJS is downloaded to `~/.nodejs/<version>/`.
+Supports Linux, macOS, and Windows on x64 and ARM64 architectures.

 ### Basic Usage